nasa-fornax/fornax-demo-notebooks/light_curves/light_curve_classifier.md

 This notebook walks through an exercise in using multiwavelength photometry(no spectroscopy) to learn if we can identify CLAGN based on their light curves alone.
 If we are able to find a classifier that can differentiate CLAGN from SDSS QSOs, we would then be able to run the entire sample of SDSS QSOs (~500,000) to find additional CLAGN candidates for follow-up verification.

 Input to this notebook is output of a previous demo notebook which generates multiwavelength light curves from archival data.
-THis notebook starts with light curves, does data prep, and runs the light curves through multiple ML classification algorithms.
+This notebook starts with light curves, does data prep, and runs the light curves through multiple ML classification algorithms.
 There are many ML algorthms to choose from; We choose to use sktime algorithms for time domain classification beacuse it is a library of many algorithms specifically tailored to time series datasets.
 It is based on the [scikit-learn](https://scikit-learn.org/stable/index.html) library so syntax is familiar to many users.

 The challenges of this time-domain dataset for ML work are:
 1. Multi-variate = There are multiple bands of observations per target (13+)